-Bridges offers the option for students to stay for a longer day.
-For two additional hours, students are able to spend time with a small group in the studio.
-Based on the Reggio Emilia approach, this group of Threes and Fours spends their time creating magical projects that are selected from their own developmental curiosity and events that have happened in and around school life.
+Bridges offers morning students the option of staying for a longer day.
+For two additional hours, students spend time in small groups in the studio.
+Using the Reggio Emilia approach, this Mixed Age group creates projects that are driven by their own curiosity and interest.

 Extended Day projects are open-ended.
 They may focus on an artist study, animal habitats, science, and or a variety of painting, printing, and collage activities.